-- All trainees registered for Urogynaecology subspecialty training will have to transfer to the October 2018 curriculum and transfer all evidence to the October 2018 curriculum.
+- All trainees registered for Urogynaecology subspecialty training will have to follow the October 2018 curriculum.
+The changes will be made to the UG curriculum the individuals' ePortfolio accounts.

 - All trainees registering for Urogynaecology subspecialty training from October 2018 will have to use the October 2018 version.

 A standardized surgical log has been introduced.
 It is mandatory to keep a surgical log of all your procedures as this will form part of your annual assessment:

 The inclusion of the laparoscopic urogynaecology module as a mandatory component of subspecialty training has been approved by the GMC, which takes effect from February 2018.